 An employment reference letter is required for each episode of work.
 All references must include detailed information from the employer about the responsibilities you accomplished and the skills you used on the job.
 Your employer or a person authorized by your employer must sign references.
-The name, position of job, and contact information of the referring person must be clearly stated.
+The name, position of the job, and contact information of the referring person must be clearly stated.

 How do you submit your Employment Reference Letter?

-When drafting the online applications, applicants must break out employment episodes to indicate “Australia” and “Outside of Australia” employment.
+When drafting the online applications, applicants must break out employment episodes to indicate “Australia” and “outside of Australia” employment.

 Outside Australia Employment:

 - If you have worked for various employers or outside Australia, employment is broken up by Australian employment episodes; each duration of employment outside Australia must be documented separately in the online application.